jimbobbennett/star-wars-copilot/README.md

 ## How this works

 The `Copilot` class provides a base wrapper around a `PiecesCopilotChat`, seeding each conversation with a system prompt set in the derived `R2D2Copilot` and `YodaCopilot` classes.
 Each conversation also has options set when you run each chat.
-R2 has options to attach the [GalacticEmpire](./GalacticEmpire/) project, Yoda has options to use Pieces Live Context.
+R2 has options to attach the [GalacticEmpire](./GalacticEmpire/) project, Yoda has options to use Pieces Long-Term Memory.